Eisenmenger Syndrome in Children

 How is Eisenmenger syndrome diagnosed in a child?

 Your child's healthcare provider will ask about your child’s symptoms.
-The provider may see signs when he or she examines your child.
+The provider may see signs when examining your child.
 Your provider may hear an abnormal heart sound when listening to your child's heart with a stethoscope.

 Your child may be referred to a pediatric cardiologist.
-This is a doctor with special training to treat heart problems in babies and children.
+This is a healthcare provider with special training to treat heart problems in babies and children.

 Your child may need tests.
 These may include: